crabcanon/crabcanon.github.com/_posts/2016-02-10-javascript-design-pattern-encapsulation.md

 result(); // 1
 ```

-The reason we can do it in this way is because Javascript has a feature called "Chain Scope", which defines a principle that variables of father objects can be accessed by children objects and children objects will find all the father variables level by level.
+The reason we can do it in this way is because Javascript has a feature called `Chain Scope`, which defines a principle that variables of father objects can be accessed by children objects and children objects will find all the father variables level by level.
 In the above case, function f2() is the closures.
 Simply put, closures is to define another function inside a function and the most important feature of closures is it's able to store the environment where it "borns".

 You can use closures to, for example, read a variable inside a function from outside, keep the variable in the memory and encapsulate private attributes or methods of an object: